 Devonshire Hill is a strong Haringey community primary for families who want clear academic focus, a sustained reading culture, and a wider offer that includes forest learning and confidence-building enrichment.
 Best suited to local families looking for a mainstream school with good behaviour norms, strong outcomes relative to England averages, and practical wraparound options.
 The limiting factor is admission rather than education, so families should approach the Reception process early and tactically.

 Reception places are managed through Haringey Council rather than direct application to the school.
-For September 2026 entry, applications open on 01 September 2025 and close on 15 January 2026, with offers released on 16 April 2026.
+For Reception entry in September 2027 in Haringey, applications close on 15 January 2027, with offers issued on 16 April 2027.

 No. Even if your child attends the nursery, you still need to submit a Reception application through the local authority admissions process for the relevant year of entry.